antkiewiczk/curvestone/README.md

 # Curvestone home assignment

-This is a curvestone home assignment.
+This is a Curvestone home assignment.

 It's a fullstack app consisting of reactjs frontend (bootstrapped from create-react-app) and basic express.js backend.